Unity Tools for Visual Studio Code

 To do this simply open or create

-You can also enable/disable the "Open Documentation" option in right-click menu by the following setting (default true):
+You can also enable/disable the "Open Documentation" option in right-click menu by the below setting.
+Default value is true.

 Here are some other resources I recommend: